dive-into-machine-learning/dive-into-machine-learning/README.md

 > Machine learning offers a fantastically powerful toolkit for building complex systems quickly.
 This paper argues that it is dangerous to think of these quick wins as coming for free.
 Using the framework of technical debt, we note that it is remarkably easy to incur massive ongoing maintenance costs at the system level when applying machine learning.
 The goal of this paper is highlight several machine learning specific risk factors and design patterns to be avoided or refactored where possible.
 These include boundary erosion, entanglement, hidden feedback loops, undeclared consumers, data dependencies, changes in the external world, and a variety of system-level anti-patterns.

-If you're following this guide, you should read that paper.
+If you're reading this guide, you should read that paper.
 You can also [listen to a podcast episode interviewing one of the authors of this paper](https://softwareengineeringdaily.com/2015/11/17/machine-learning-and-technical-debt-with-d-sculley/).

 * **[Awesome Production Machine Learning](https://github.com/EthicalML/awesome-production-machine-learning), "a curated list of awesome open source libraries to deploy, monitor, version and scale your machine learning."** It includes a section about [privacy-preserving ML](https://github.com/EthicalML/awesome-production-machine-learning#privacy-preserving-machine-learning), by the way!
 * **["Rules of Machine Learning: Best Practices for [Reliable] ML Engineering,"](http://martin.zinkevich.org/rules_of_ml/rules_of_ml.pdf)** by Martin Zinkevich, regarding ML engineering practices.